CMU-BORG/Aplysia_soft_grasper_deformable_objects/README.md

 ### SNS controllers

-The different flavors of the SNS controlelr are contained within [Robot Experiments/GUI/EmbeddedSystems/SNS].
+The different flavors of the SNS controller are contained within [Robot Experiments/GUI/EmbeddedSystems/SNS].

 ## Aligning Point Clouds and quantifying deformation